 When you're busy online it's easy to forget you could become a victim

-- that someone is trying to trick you out of your money, personal details or even your child of their innocence
+- You may feel stalked by obscene emails, bullying material or junk mail, and believe that someone is trying to trick you out of your money, personal details or identity.

-- someone is intentionally trying to damage your property by contaminating your computer with viruses
+- It may feel like someone is intentionally trying to damage your property by contaminating your computer with viruses.

 Some practical ideas

 Here are some things you can do to help protect yourself against cyber crime: